omniV1/CST-321/README.md

 | `Activity2/research_screenshots/` | Screenshots demonstrating the output of various programs. |
 | `src/`              | Source files for the assignments. |
 | `gitmodules/`       | Submodule references for external libraries or dependencies. |

+## Acknowledgments

+- Professor Mark Reha for providing the course materials and guidance.
+- Online resources and documentation that have been instrumental in completing these assignments.